Satterthwaite: Occupation

 In Satterthwaite residents aged 16–74 that are in employment measure 137 in the year 2011, the majority of residents are employed, 29 residents were managers, directors and senior officials.
 The second highest job occupation is associate Professional and technical.
 These jobs seem to be highly qualified.
 20 employees work on in the skilled trade section, incorporating their skills to work on houses throughout Satterthwaite.
 Another main occupation is caring, leisure and other service; 12 employees.
 Elementary occupations, qualified teachers count towards 18 occupation.
 Overall Satterthwaite has a range of occupations but they seem to require higher qualification jobs as for other districts.
 This should show how educated an area like Satterthwaite is.

 2001 is consistently differently to 2011, all people aged 16–74 in employment totals 145 slightly more, this may be due to population decreasing since the last Census.
 Managers and senior officials count at 24.
 This is not the highest employment sector though, the main occupation is working in elementary valuing 27.
 Comparing this data to the occupational statistics in 1881 show a completely different aspect to life in Satterthwaite and shows the changes in industry as well as.
 This is probably due to improvements in technology as more advancing technology means people can become better and acquire different skills for more complex jobs.
 Education is also an advantage that people have in Satterthwaite at this current time compared to the occupational statistics in 1881.
 The main employment sector in 1881, for men, was agriculture.
 As Satterthwaite is a rural area and this was a large employment sector, agriculture is of high demand.
 Men usually do manual labour whereas women in that specific generations are more occupied in domestic jobs.
 This also shows as the main occupation for women in 1881 was domestic services or offices, the number of employed being 32.
 Yet again a large number of men work in the agriculture side of work, 39 males work in varies vegetable substances.
 These figures may have been more as it was difficult to find occupations in 1881.

-Personal Characteristics
+Demographics

-Satterthwaite residents are mainly white—213 of the 215 residents—with only 1 person of mixed ethnicity and 1 Asian; 208 were born in the United Kingdom.
+In 2011 Satterthwaite residents mainly identified as white—213 of the 215 residents—with one person of mixed ethnicity and one Asian; 208 were born in the United Kingdom.
 In the 2011 Census, 208 of the 215 residents were born in the United Kingdom.
-99% of households have English as their main language.
-Christianity is the most common religion, 135 out of 215; 52 residents are non-religious.
+99% of households had English as their main language.
+Christianity was the most common religion, 135 out of 215; 52 residents were non-religious.